Here’s a summary of the discount bond example from the previous sections.

 Call = yield to Call

 If a callable bond is bought at a discount, the investor is provided the YTM.
-An investor would make a higher annualized return if a discount bond is redeemed sooner as they would earn the discount faster.
-For example, let’s assume a 20 year bond that is callable in 10 years at par is purchased for 90 ($900).
+An investor would earn a higher annualized return if a discount bond is redeemed sooner because the discount is earned faster.
+For example, assume a 20 year bond that is callable in 10 years at par is purchased for 90 ($900).
 The investor would earn the $100 discount faster if the bond is called before maturity, resulting in a higher annualized return.
-The YTM assumes the discount bond is held to maturity, which reflects the discount being gained slower and the lowest possible yield (unless the bond defaults).
+The YTM assumes the discount bond is held to maturity, which reflects the discount being gained more slowly and the lowest possible yield (unless the bond defaults).

 If a callable bond is bought at a premium, the investor is provided the YTC.
-An investor would make a higher annualized return if a premium bond is held to maturity as they would lose the premium slower.
-For example, let’s assume a 20 year bond that is callable in 10 years at par is purchased for 110 ($1,100).
-The investor would lose the $100 premium slower if the bond is held to maturity, resulting in a higher annualized return.
+An investor would earn a higher annualized return if a premium bond is held to maturity because the premium is lost more slowly.
+For example, assume a 20 year bond that is callable in 10 years at par is purchased for 110 ($1,100).
+The investor would lose the $100 premium more slowly if the bond is held to maturity, resulting in a higher annualized return.
 The YTC assumes the premium bond is called at the first possible date, which reflects the premium being lost faster and the lowest possible yield (unless the bond defaults).

 No YTC exists if a bond is not callable.
 Therefore, the YTM is always provided when quoting a non-callable bond.